peanutprotocol/endless-ring/README.md

 Record a voice message and get 3 things:
 * a physical NFC-enabled ring that links to the NFT (ISO 14443A)
 * IPFS-hosted NFT with an artistic generative rendering of your voice's sound wave.
-The NFT is on Lukso and takes advantage of the LSP8-IdentifiableDigitalAsset.
+The NFT is on Polygon and Lukso and takes advantage of the LSP8-IdentifiableDigitalAsset.
 * metaverse wearable jewellery on Decentraland (WIP)